Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Beef (Gyu-Kushiyaki)

-The only beef item I ordered was the Beef (Gyu-Kushiyaki) – (360 yen or about $3.31 yen).
-Just as with the Smoked Duck Breast, there was a lot of beef packed onto this one skewer.
+The only beef item I ordered was the Beef (Gyu-Kushiyaki) – (360 yen or about $3.31).
+Like the Smoked Duck Breast, there was a lot of beef on the skewer.

-Each piece of beef charred until crispy on the outside.
-It just looked beautiful.
-I was hoping that it tasted as great as it looked.
+Each piece of beef was charred until crispy on the outside.
+It looked beautiful, and I was hoping it tasted as great.

-The rest of the skewer was inconsistently cooked.
-You had juicy pieces which were medium rare and pink in the middle while other pieces were dry and chewy.
+The cooking of the rest of the skewer was inconsistent.
+Some pieces were juicy, medium rare, and pink in the middle, while others were dry and chewy.

-Either way, the gyu-kushiyaki was flavorful and I really enjoyed the rich, delicious fatty bits.
+Despite these issues, the gyu-kushiyaki was flavorful, and I enjoyed the rich, delicious fatty bits.

 Leek & Chicken Leg Meat (Neginiku)